AntunesLab/rmsx/README.md

 ![Color options for RMSX and Flipbook](flipbook_and_rmsx_color_maps.png)

 ### 1. Prerequisites (click for install instructions)
+- [**Git**](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git#:~:text=Installing%20on%20Windows&text=Just%20go%20to%20https%3A%2F%2F,to%20https%3A%2F%2Fgitforwindows.org.)
+Installed and added to your path (likely already done if you are using macOS or Linux)
 - [**Python**](https://www.python.org/) If not already installed (tested with 3.8+)
 - [**Jupyter Notebooks**](https://phoenixnap.com/kb/install-jupyter-notebook#:~:text=Install%20Jupyter%20Notebook%20on%20Linux,via%20pip) (Recommended)
 - [**R**](https://cran.r-project.org/) installed and in your PATH (the `Rscript` command must be available).
 - [**ChimeraX**](https://www.cgl.ucsf.edu/chimerax/download.html) if you plan to use the **Flipbook** 3D visualization.
 - The RMSX code will attempt to install R packages like `ggplot2`, `viridis`, `dplyr`, etc., if they’re missing.

 ### 2. Installation